bcgsc/btl/_posts/2022-08-29-ProgrammerJob.md

 <br>
 •Develops and implements new algorithms
 <br>
-•Works with the BTL’s large C/C++ code base (improve existing modules, create new ones, etc.)
+•Works with the BTL’s large C/C++ code base (create/improve modules, etc.)
 <br>
 •Works on complex biological problems in which analysis of DNA and RNA sequence data requires in-depth evaluation
 <br>